 Don’t let the major overall changes to the 2021 coding guidelines for E/M – including time-based coding – trip you up.
 This training will teach you how to determine whether or not time-based coding is the right way to go for the services you offer, and exactly how to document your time so that your claims stand up to even the toughest payer scrutiny.

 Sign up for this online training today and make sure you are being fully compensated for your time and complexity of decision-making under the new 2021 E/M coding guidelines.

-Don’t wait, access to this training is limited.
-Register now! time-based coding guidelines 2021.
+Don’t wait, register now! time-based coding guidelines 2021.